minibasehq/minibase/README.md

   <a href="https://github.com/minibasehq/minibase/discussions">Discussions</a>
 </p>

-Minibase is a Postgres-based **application backend** which is accessed through a REST API and a reverse proxy.
+Minibase is an **application backend** with a Postgres base accessed through a REST API and a reverse proxy.

 <p align="center">